सिंहासन हिल उठे राजवंशों ने भृकुटी तानी थी,

 The colonizers had a massive impact on the religious domain of India.
 They implemented several laws that transgressed the religious sensibilities and beliefs of Indians.

 - Under Charter Act 1813, Christian missionaries were permitted to preach, profess and propagate their religion in India.
 But later the colonial administrators prompted Indians to convert themselves into Christian.

-- They introduced the Religious Disability Act in 1856 that enabled Indians the rights of inheritance over the paternal property if they convert themselves into Christian.
+- They introduced the Religious Disability Act in 1856 that enabled Indians the rights of inheritance over paternal property if they convert themselves into Christian.
 Furthermore, they were assigned a special preference for advancement and admission in academic institutions.
 The inclined religious dynamics gave rise to insecurities in the hearts of Indians who were horrified with the superseding existence of Christianity over Indian religions.
-These religious practices led to participation of larger mass population in Revolt of 1857.
+These religious practices led to the participation of the larger mass population in the Revolt of 1857.

 - In 1856, Lord Canning initiated General Service Enlistment Act that compulsively sent Indian soldiers overseas for foreign deployment.
 But this was not permitted on the religious ground as Indians believed that crossing sea routes could defile their religion.